My Sharona: Legacy

 "My Sharona" has retrospectively been viewed as a symbol for the fall of the 1970s' disco and the rise of the 1980s' new wave.
 The New York Times called the song "an emblem of the new wave era in rock and a prime example of the brevity of pop fame."

+My Sharona was covered by American musical parody artist "Weird Al" Yankovic as his debut single My Bologna (1979).
+The song was later re-recorded for his unnamed debut album (1983) and also features on the 1993 compilation album The Food Album.
+A "bathroom version" of it was re-released on the box sets Permanent Record: Al in the Box (1994) and Squeeze Box: The Complete Works of "Weird Al" Yankovic (2017).

 During the making of Michael Jackson's 1982 Thriller album, producer Quincy Jones aspired to include a rock-and-roll-inspired song in the vein of "My Sharona".
 Jackson subsequently wrote "Beat It".

 In 2008, "My Sharona" was ranked in two Billboard 50th anniversary charts.
 It ranked 75 on the Billboard Hot 100 All-Time Top Songs and 16 on the Top Billboard Hot 100 Rock Songs.

 In 1994, "My Sharona" re-entered the Billboard Hot 100 chart and peaked at number 91, when it was released as part of the Reality Bites soundtrack album.
 In the film itself, the characters dance to the song at a convenience store.
 This version was remixed by Dave Jerden and features, among other changes, a much more prominent drum sound.
 Director Quentin Tarantino wanted to use this song in the 1994 film Pulp Fiction during the film’s rape scene, but the idea was ultimately discounted due to its use in Reality Bites, which had been released that same year.

 In 2005, the song gained some attention when it appeared on the playlist of U.S. President George W. Bush's iPod.

 "Girl U Want" by Devo, from the album Freedom of Choice, was allegedly inspired by "My Sharona", although Devo's Gerald Casale has denied this.

 In 2023, Berton Averre stated that the song continues to generate royalties of between $100,000 and $300,000 for him annually.

-The song featured in an episode of the 90s TV show Eerie, Indiana; the lyrics were repeated over and over by a (seemingly) crazy homeless person and was a major part of the plot.
+The song featured in an episode of the 1990s TV show Eerie, Indiana; the lyrics were repeated over and over by a (seemingly) crazy homeless person and was a major part of the plot.

+In 2025, a viral French language advertising campaign developed by Sid Lee for Canadian home improvement retailer Rona used a rewritten version of the song, "Mike chez Rona" ("Mike, at Rona").